-If you have any questions, please feel free to contact your NCAA administrator or Chad Laytham (chad.laytham@ learfield.com).
+If you have any questions, please feel free to contact your NCAA championship manager or Chad Laytham (chad. laytham@learfield.com) at LEARFIELD.

-Section 25 • Safety and Security
+Section 26 • Safety and Security

-The NCAA is committed to supporting a safe and secure environment for championship events and is appreciative of the many federal, state and local partners who aid in maintaining safe events for all athletes, coaches, fans and staff.
+The NCAA is committed to supporting a safe and secure environment for championship events and is appreciative of the many federal, state, and local partners who aid in maintaining safe events for all athletes, coaches, fans, and staff.

-The NCAA has established a Safety and Security Advisory Group (SSAG) to develop Best Practices for all NCAA championships.
-The SSAG developed these Best Practices based on a review of current and future championships competition venues, discussions with safety and security experts, and their own experience and knowledge.
-All hosts and competition venues are strongly encouraged to refer to the Best Practices for Venue Safety and Security when developing a safety and security program.
+The NCAA established a Safety and Security Advisory Group (SSAG) to develop best practices for all NCAA championships.
+The SSAG developed these best practices based on a review of current and future championships competition venues. discussions with safety and security experts, and their own experience and knowledge.
+All hosts and competition venues are strongly encouraged to refer to the Best Practices for Venue Safety and Security document when developing a safety and security program.

-The suggestions outlined in the Best Practices for Venue Safety and Security are based on practices that are employed by competition venues across the nation.
+The suggestions outlined in the Best Practices for Venue Safety and Security document are based on practices that are employed by competition venues across the nation.
 The need and ability to implement them at each facility and event will vary.
 Properly trained and equipped personnel constitute the primary element of implementing a successful safety and security program.

-Best Practices for championships competition venue safety are intended for guidance purposes only; they are not a requirement under NCAA or other regulations or legislation.
-In addition, because of the wide variety of designs and sizes of competition venues; and composition and profile of particular events, not all Best Practices will be reasonable or applicable.
+Best practices for championships competition venue safety are intended for guidance purposes only; they are not a requirement under NCAA or other regulations or legislation.
+In addition, because of the wide variety of designs and sizes of competition venues; and composition and profile of events, not all best practices will be reasonable or applicable.

-The Best Practices should not be viewed as a complete or primary source of information for developing or implementing the safety program for the competition venue hosting an NCAA championship.
+The best practices should not be viewed as a complete or primary source of information for developing or implementing the safety program for the competition venue hosting an NCAA championship.
 Rather, facility managers and local public safety personnel should consider the current national threat level, nature of specific threats and the full range of resources available when responding to changes in the threat condition levels.